-Applications for the class starting in January 2015 are now available using the Centralized Application Service for Physician Assistants (CASPA).
 A supplemental Clarkson University PA program application will be required for qualified CASPA applicants.
-Applicants must have a complete application by March 1, 2014.
-A complete application requires that the application is e-submitted and all transcripts, payments, and at least two letters of reference have been received by CASPA and attached to the application.
+Applicants must have a complete application by March 1, 2018.
+A complete application requires that the application is e-submitted and all transcripts, payments, and at least three letters of reference have been received by CASPA and attached to the application.
 Documents should be sent to CASPA several weeks prior to the deadline date to ensure all items arrive on time.
 A rolling acceptance policy is being used, so applicants may hear from the program prior to the March deadline.
-The class size will be approximately 20 students.
+The class size will be approximately 30 students.

 The prerequisites for admission are listed in this section.
 Be sure that you meet the Clarkson program prerequisites before submitting your CASPA application.
 This includes your score on the GRE.
 Please review the technical standards for the program.
 Those applicants who are invited to submit a supplemental application will sign a statement in that application that these standards can be met.

 Submit your application to the Clarkson University program through CASPA, ensuring that all prerequisites are met.
 Prerequisite courses must be completed or in progress at the time of application.

 You will be notified when the Clarkson PA program receives your CASPA application.

 Your application will be reviewed for completeness within 30 days.

 If it is not complete, you will be notified and your application process will cease until corrections or additions are made or the application is closed.